tarunmaurya13/funnel-analysis-portfolio/README.md

 ## ⚠️ Limitations

-- All funnel and segmentation findings are based on a single day of data (Aug 1, 2016) and have not yet been validated across a wider date range.
-- The youtube.com root cause has two plausible, unconfirmed explanations that this dataset cannot distinguish between.
+- The youtube.com root cause has two plausible explanations — landing-page mismatch or automated/bot traffic — that this dataset cannot fully distinguish between without user-agent or IP-reputation data.
+The session-duration evidence favors the bot-traffic explanation but does not prove it.
 - The A/B test is simulated, not observed; the real test requires ~21 days at current traffic volume, and a novelty effect could inflate an initial live result.
 - Organic traffic converts at only 34%, suggesting a second, smaller, unaddressed leak outside this analysis's scope.